aso

 The proprietary ranking system used by Apple and Google to determine which apps appear in search results and in what order for any given keyword query.

 The app store search algorithm is the system that decides which apps rank for which keywords.
-Neither Apple nor Google publicly disclose the exact workings of their algorithms, but ASO practitioners have identified the key signals through testing and analysis.
+Neither Apple nor Google disclose the exact workings, but ASO practitioners have identified key signals through testing and analysis.

 Known Ranking Factors